spmallette/GremlinDocs/README.md

 ### Happy Birthday

-Some Gremlin for that special occassions when you don't know what other gift to give.
+Some Gremlin for that special occassion when you don't know what other gift to give.

 ```text
 g = new TinkerGraph()